Thinking about straightening your teeth? You’re not alone. A well-aligned smile can boost your confidence and support long-term oral health.

 Here’s what makes ceramic braces appealing for many patients:

-The brackets are clear or tooth-coloured, making them visually subtler—especially
+- Less Noticeable Than Metal: The brackets are clear or tooth-coloured, making them visually subtler, especially from a distance or in photos.

 Potential Considerations